Tracy Letts

 What are the highest-rated movies starring Tracy Letts? +

-According to aggregate user scores, the absolute best titles starring Tracy Letts are Deep Water, Little Women, and Ford v Ferrari.
+According to aggregate user scores, the absolute best titles starring Tracy Letts are A House of Dynamite, Deep Water, and Ghostbusters: Afterlife.

 How many movies and TV shows has Tracy Letts starred in? +